J-1 Visa Ecommerce Jobs

 Check whether your home country triggers the two-year rule

-Some J-1 participants are subject to a two-year home-country physical presence requirement upon program completion, which affects your ability to change to H-1B or other work statuses afterward.
+Some J-1 participants are subject to a two-year home-country physical presence requirement upon program completion, which affects your ability to change to H-1B visa or other work statuses afterward.
 USCIS and your designated sponsor can confirm your 212(e) obligation based on your nationality and funding source.

 Ecommerce J-1 Visa: Frequently Asked Questions